HAN-2/MOIST/README.md

 G -->sunshinehour(h); H -->Daily_rh; I -->u (m/s)<br>
 J -->solar  radiation(W/m2)<br>

 Note that the daily climate input also depends on data availbility, it is not always managed as above.
 You can customize the 'climate_function' according to your own needs (start from 'if X5ip2.day_flag').
+The length of each column should be equal.
+If there are missing data, intrepolation can be considered.

 ## ‘initial_condition’<br>
 A -->Initial soil water content (m3/m3); B -->Initial temperature profile <br> C --> emplty column; D --> Initial soil water isotoic compositions <br>

+The length of each column should be equal and consistent to the intervals that assigned from main program.

 ## 'Rainfall_isotope'<br>
 A --> Rainfall amount (m/s)<br>